shubhapriyaghosh/Next-Steps-Assignment/README.md

 Cosine Similarity: Computes the similarity between the query embedding and the sentence embeddings.
 Heap Queue: Retrieves the top k most similar sentences based on cosine similarity.
 Question Answering
 The retrieved and re-ranked data is passed to a question-answering model to generate answers.
-The distilbert-base-uncased-distilled-squad model from the transformers library is used for this purpose.

 Key Components:
 Question Answering Pipeline: Uses the pipeline function from transformers to create a question-answering pipeline.
 Context Generation: Joins the retrieved sentences to form a context for the QA model.